 Ysgol Harri Tudur/Henry Tudor School needs your permission to give your child medicine.
 Please complete and sign this form to allow this.
+The school will not give your child medicine unless you complete and sign this form, and the Head teacher has agreed that school staff can administer the medication.

-Name of school Ysgol Ha rri Tudur/Henry Tudor School
+Name of school Y sgol Harri Tudur/Henry Tudor Schoo I

 Name of child

 Date of birth

 VMG

-Healthcare need
+Healthcare need/outline of med condition ical

 Medicine

-Name / type of medicine
+Name / type of medicine (as described on the container)

-(as described on the container) Date dispensed ) / / Expiry date / /
+Date dispensed / / Expiry date / /

-bate dispensed , , Expiry date , ,
+or water) For how long will your child tak e this me edication?

+Date dispensed:

+Agreed review date to be initia ted by (no ame of member of staff)

 Dosage and method

 Timing

 Special precautions

-Are there any side effects that the
+Are there any side effects that the ie

-school needs to know about?

-Self-administration Yes / No 9

-(delete as appropriate)

-Procedures to take in an emerg gency

-Contact details

-Nama

-Name

-Daytime telephone number